-This is part 3 of a blog series on how we’re using our own platform to fuel success.
-This is a post by Kat Breeggemann, a Customer Success Manager at SalesLoft.
-You can read the first article in the series, “How SalesLoft Uses SalesLoft to Drive Customer Success,” here.
-You can read the second article in the series, “The New User Cadence: Help Your Customers Help Themselves,” here.
+This is the third post in a blog series on how we’re using our own platform to fuel success.
+This post is by Kat Breeggemann, a Customer Success Manager at Salesloft.
+You can check out the other articles in this series here:

 I started with a 6-month internship in the Customer Success organization.
 My team gave me far more responsibility than interns at most companies get, which was a complete blessing.
 In fact, this internship blew all previous ones out of the water.
 I got to talk with and meet customers, plus facilitate programs and projects.